Australia Tourist Guide -> Tasmania Australia -> Hobart Tasmania -> History of Hobart Tasmania

 Maritime Museum of Tasmania

-There are a number of museums, art galleries and attractions there, including the Maritime Museum of Tasmania.
+There are a number of museums, art galleries and attractions, including the Maritime Museum of Tasmania.

 The ocean played an essential part of Tasmania history, making the Maritime Museum an essential stop for history buffs.
 Corner of Argyle and Davey Streets, Phone (03) 6234 1427.